-The OCT probe will make contact with the lining (epithelium) of your esophagus and will transmit light against it, similar to holding a flashlight against your skin.
+The optical probe will make contact with the lining (epithelium) of your esophagus and will transmit light against it, similar to holding a flashlight against your skin.
 The device uses information from the light to take images and collect data about the lining of your esophagus.
 It is similar to an ultrasound, but instead of bouncing sound waves off of the object, it bounces light waves.
 These light waves are collected by the device to help us understand the type of tissues below the probe.
 These images and data will be used in this study and stored indefinitely.

 Pictures of your esophagus will also be taken for this study.
 If biopsies are taken for your clinical care, then results from those biopsies will be used in this study.
-No study-specific biopsies will be taken.
 Your clinical biopsies are stored at UNC as part of your clinical care.
 Slides (small slices of tissue) from your stored clinical biopsies may also be requested and used in this study.
+In addition, up to 10 study-specific biopsies may be taken and sent to pathology for analysis.
+You will be asked to review a separate consent form with information about the storage and future use of these samples.